04 · 2025

 • Improved positioning and stability of objects on the weighing surface

-Nice document with sufficient insight into the methods used
+Solid document with sufficient insight into the methods used

 Günay Ilbeyi – Güler (IPO Lecturer)

-Approach & my role
+The approach & my role

 • Contributing to concept development and innovation opportunities

-• Developing ideas into sketches and concepts
+• Developing ideas through sketches and concepts

-• Contributing to requirements and design choices
+• Contributing to the requirements specification and design decisions

 • Supporting user research and translating insights into design